Sunday, 16 October 2016

 The campaign reduced the French and allied invasion forces to less

-than 2 % percent of their initial strength !
 As the Russian army fell back, Cossacks were given the task of burning villages, towns and crops.[10]
 This was intended to deny the invaders the option of living off the land.
 These scorched-earth tactics greatly surprised and disturbed the French, as the willingness of the Russians to destroy their own territory and harm their own people was difficult for the French to comprehend.

 but they argue too much.
 If they had the impassible